RaulFD-creator/biobrigit/README.md

 License
 -------
-Brigit is an open-source software licensed under the BSD-3 Clause License.
+BioBrigit is an open-source software licensed under the BSD-3 Clause License.
 Check the details in the [LICENSE](https://github.com/raulfd-creator/biobrigit/blob/master/LICENSE) file.

 TODO
 ----